f/vue-wait/README.md

 ## Global Template Helpers

 **vuex-loading** provides some helpers to you to use in your templates.
-All features can be obtained from $loading property in Vue components
+All features can be obtained from $vuexLoading property in Vue components

 #### `$anyLoading`